lambda-music/lambda-music/docs/arguments.md

     echo foo bar
 end
 ```

-And then execute the file as:
+And execute the file as:

 ```bash
 > lamu advanced load foo/bar/bum.lamu
 ```

 This causes Lamu to run with basic components with `foo bar` printed in
 the standard stream.

-Note that in the Lamu external argument file, multiple-line command-line are
+Note that in the Lamu-Script file, multiple-line command-line are available
-available without escape sequence characters.
+without escape sequence characters.

-# Dynamic Parameter in Lamu External Argument File #
+# Dynamic Parameter in Lamu-Script #
-Lamu External Argument File itself can accept arguments.
+Lamu-Script itself can accept arguments.

 Create a file which name is `example.lamu` as: